GlacioHack/xdem/CONTRIBUTING.md

 9. Push to your fork,
 10. Open a pull request from GitHub to discuss and eventually merge.

+## AI-assisted contribution policy

+We welcome AI-assisted contributions under the following conditions:

+- **Human communication.** Write the core PR description yourself, explaining the motivation, approach, and validation in your own words.
+AI may polish or translate your writing and help prepare supporting lists, tables, or other displays, but must not replace your own explanation.
+The same principle applies to comments during PR review, and opening an issue or discussion.

+- **Human review and accountability.** Personally review, understand, and validate the entire contribution, including code, tests, and documentation, before requesting review.
+Run relevant tests and accurately report what you checked.
+You remain accountable for the contribution and must be able to explain your choices and address review feedback.

+- **References and licensing.** AI-generated code may reproduce or adapt existing copyrighted implementations without identifying their sources.
+For major features or conceptual changes to methods, algorithms, or design, make a reasonable search for relevant literature and existing implementations.
+Verify and cite relevant sources, and check for potential code reuse.
+Ensure that any reused or adapted material has a compatible license and retains required attribution and notices.
+Flag unresolved provenance or licensing concerns to maintainers.

+Maintainers may decline PRs whose descriptions appear predominantly AI-generated, or that do not demonstrate sufficient human understanding, validation, or attention to source.

 ## Development environment

 xDEM currently supports Python versions of 3.10 to 3.14 (see `dev-environment.yml` for detailed dependencies), which are